Curity token handler design overview

 SameSite=strictThe cookie can only be sent from the web origin, and not from malicious domains

-Path=/The access token cookie is available to all APIs within the API domain
+Path=/Cookies are available to all APIs within the host domain

 Login User Experience

-Once authentication has completed, the SPA will make API calls to access data.
-These requests are usually cross-origin, since web static content hosting is usually done differently to API hosting.
-The end result for your microservices should be to receive a JWT access token, and the preferred end-to-end API flow is illustrated below:
+Once user authentication has completed, the SPA makes API requests to access data.
+These requests are usually cross-origin, since web static content hosting is best managed independently to API hosting.
+For secure and reliable end-to-end SPA to API requests, you must take into account these cookie based concerns:

 Illustration of an end-to-end API Flow